jsh1/glint/README.md

-This is the design tool for the Mg compositing framework.
+This is the test app for the experimental Mg compositing framework.